naturalis/nbclassify/nbclassify/docs/scripts.rst

 hierarchy.

 The neural networks on which this script depends are created with a separate script, :ref:`nbc-trainer-py`.
-See its :ref:`nbc-trainer-py-batch-data` and :ref:`nbc-trainer-py-batch-ann` subcommands for more information.
+See its :ref:`nbc-trainer-py-data-batch` and :ref:`nbc-trainer-py-ann-batch` subcommands for more information.

 This script depends on the SQLite database file with meta data for a Flickr harvested image collection.
 This database is created by